Planning a trek to Everest? Remember these tips

 This saves you from a lot of problems once you are at the rough terrains where you are prone to health related problems from mild headache to the altitude sickness.
 A mild headache is not a bigger issue up there.
 Have other medicines that counter the altitude sickness, stomach related smaller problems.
 To combat the mild headaches you have to listen to #Tip 4; drink plenty of water on the mountains.
 Another way to combat such headache is to add a Disprin to the water every morning.
 This will help to slightly thin out your blood and thus reduce the headache due to the thickening of the blood at higher altitudes.

 7. Slow and steady completes the trek!

-Take your time when it comes to a challenging trekking experience like that of the Everest Base Camp Trek.
+Take your time when it comes to a challenging trekking experience to base camp of highest Himalaya.
 This is not a marathon or a race for some prize money.
 Listen to your body and in consultation follow rules as conveyed by the trekking guide.
 Acclimatize well in the higher altitudes.
 All the research suggests, spending more time at 3,500m/ 11,500ft.
 Namche Bazaar (3440m) is one of the favorite acclimatization spot in the EBC trekking trail.
 Give close attention to the itinerary to make sure the itinerary gives proper time for acclimatization.
 Also, make sure that the trekking schedule is flexible enough.

 8. Adapt to local culture